 4. Advertising, Sponsorship

 A few years ago I was annoyed by websites that used ad banners.
 That was before I started my own blog when I didn’t understand much about the blogging world yet.
-Truth is you don’t only put a LOT of time into your blog, you also have monthly running costs (at the very least for the domain and hosting).
+Truth is you don’t only put a LOT of time into your blog, you also have monthly running costs (domain, host, newsletter services).

-I still can’t cover my monthly running costs, but as soon as I can I want to use the extra money to improve this blog (e.g. with a Newsletter service).
+I want to use the extra money to improve the user experience on this blog (e.g. faster server).

 Useful for my readers: